Right Sizing Your Pathways—From Tray to Conduit

 While the NEC tells you what the maximum fill ratio is for conduit and calculations are fairly straightforward, they can be time consuming and frankly annoying – you need to know how many cables you have and the cross-sectional area of the cables, which can vary from one manufacturer to another.
 Plus, some manufacturers may recommend reducing the number of cables or use larger conduit for longer runs and the NEC requirements do not take into account every factor that could affect conduit fill.
 For example, attenuation of some category cables can increase when installed in metal conduit.

-Leading manufacturers provide conduit fill charts based on their specific cables to simplify the process of sizing conduit and calculating how many cables can be deployed withing a given conduit.
+Leading manufacturers provide conduit fill charts based on their specific cables to simplify the process of sizing conduit and calculating how many cables can be deployed within a given conduit.
 Paige is no exception.
 We have a cable conduit fill chart for our GameChanger® cables by part number and rating (e.g., riser, plenum, OSP, and OSP shielded) that tells you exactly how many cables you can fit into various sizes of rigid and EMT conduit based on the NEC requirements.

 By combining innovative wire and cable solutions with a service-focused approach, Paige has become the go-to provider for application-driven products for more than 60 years.
 With an operating presence in more than 100 countries and seven North American locations, we have the reach to handle the most complex jobs and the expertise to customize any order to our customers’ exact needs.